microsoft/FluidFramework/docs/content/docs/start/tutorial.md

 In the DiceRoller app, users are shown a die with a button to roll it.
 When the die is rolled, Fluid Framework syncs the data across clients so everyone sees the same result.
 To do this, complete the following steps:

-1. Application setup
+1. Set up the application
 2. Create a Fluid Container
 3. Write the dice view
 4. Connect view to Fluid data

-## Application setup
+## Set up the application

 To create a Fluid application that connects to the [Azure Fluid Relay service]({{< relref "azure-frs.md" >}}), start by creating a new instance of the Azure Fluid Relay service client.
 The client is responsible for creating and loading containers as well as communicating changes between all of the collaborators.
 Learn more about configuring the client at [Azure Fluid Relay service client]({{< relref "azure-frs.md" >}}).